ujr/swtools/doc/Tools.md

 The **global command** faces the difficulty that it must process all matching lines, regardless of how much they are rearranged.
-The approach taken here works in two passes: first, mark all matching lines; second, iterate over the line buffer repeatedly until no marked lines remain.
+The book's approach works in two passes: first, mark all matching lines; second, iterate over the line buffer repeatedly until no marked lines remain.
 This always terminates (**exercise 6-15**) because each marked